Learnubq/cloud-IaaS_basics/README.md

-# cloud & IaaS Basics Module
+# Cloud & IaaS Basics Module
 This is a repository to showcase my cloud and IaaS project for the TWN DevOps Bootcamp.
 For this project I created a server using DigitalOcean and deployed a Java application on it using Gradle as a build tool.

 ## Project Description